 Mistletoe – Christmas Romance perfected

-Most of us, at least once in our lives, have kissed under the mistletoe.
-It’s a tradition to always kiss whenever two souls connect beneath these sneakily placed plants.
-Often found haphazardly sellotaped onto your kitchen door frame by your mum.
+Most of us have kissed someone under the mistletoe at least once in our lives.
+It's a tradition to kiss whenever two souls connect beneath these sneakily placed plants.
+Often found haphazardly sellotaped onto your kitchen door frame by mum.

 But why has it earned this distinction as a plant of romance?
 As with most Christmas traditions, we head back to pagan times.